 Single Premium Immediate Annuities: The Basics

 Like other types of annuities, a single premium immediate annuity (SPIA) is a contract between an investor and an insurance company.
 It’s designed to supplement retirement income.
-However, with a SPIA, the annuity purchaser invests a large cash lump sum upfront and elects to begin receiving payments at some point within a year.
+However, with an SPIA, the annuity purchaser invests a large cash lump sum upfront and elects to begin receiving payments at some point within a year.
 This means SPIAs skip the accumulation phase and go directly to the annuitization phase.
 They’re also known as immediate annuities and income annuities.

 You choose the frequency and duration of your annuitization payouts when you buy into it.
 An immediate annuity most commonly guarantees payments for the rest of your life, but you may also have the option of continuing payouts to your spouse or heirs if you die before a certain period of time has elapsed.